armbian/documentation/docs/Hardware_Allwinner-A20.md

 Both kernels are stable and production ready, but you should use them for different purpuses since their basic support differ:

 - legacy: video acceleration, NAND support, connecting displays
-- mainline: headless server, light desktop operations
+- mainline: headless server, office desktop operations (not multimedia oriented)

 ## Legacy ##
 System images with legacy kernel